Police constable shot dead by terrorists in Srinagar | Law-Order

 He was identified as Constable Tausif Ahmad, they said.

-''At about 8 pm, terrorists fired upon JKP Constable Tausif Ahmad near his residence at SD Colony, Batamaloo,'' the officials added.
+''At about 8 pm, terrorists fired upon Jammu and Kashmir Police Constable Tausif Ahmad near his residence at S D Colony, Batamaloo,'' an official said.

 They said the cop was critically injured and was taken to the SMHS hospital, where doctors declared him brought dead.

-The area has been cordoned off, and a hunt has been launched to nab the attackers, the officials added.
+The area has been cordoned off, and a hunt has been launched to nab the attackers, they added.

 “Unequivocally condemn the cowardly & dastardly attack on 29-year-old policeman in Batmaloo, Srinagar in which he lost his life.
 No words of condemnation would be enough!
 May Allah grant him a place in Jannat.
-Our hearts go out to his family and friends at this time of grief,” the party tweeted.
+Our hearts go out to his family and friends at this time of grief,” the NC said in a tweet.

+The PDP tweeted: ''Anguished by the attack in Batamaloo which has claimed the life of @JmuKmrPolice cop Tauseef Ahmed.
+May his family find strength to bear the loss.''
+People's Conference president Sajad Lone said he was pained to hear about the killing.

+“Yet again an addition to army of orphans and widows.
+Pained to hear about the killing of Constable Touseef Ahmed.
+My heartfelt commiserations to the family.
+Inshallah Allah will grant Jannat,' Lone said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)